-Replacing both the mid-range 3.5 liter V6 and the boat-anchor entry-level 2.7-liter V6 of the old car is Chrysler's 3.6 liter Pentastar V6, which serves up 292 horsepower and 260 lb-ft of torque.
+The 300 comes standard with Chrysler's 3.6-liter Pentastar V6, which serves up 292 horsepower and 260 lb-ft of torque.
 The engine is teamed with a impressive eight-speed automatic supplied by ZF (and used in high-zoot luxury machines like the Audi A8) that facilitates good acceleration and noteworthy fuel economy: the benchmark zero-to-60 mph sprint is achieved in the mid-six second range and fuel economy is rated at 19/31 mpg.
 It should be noted that both figures reflect the standard rear-wheel drive car; the optional all-wheel-drive system slows the acceleration by a few ticks and decreases fuel economy to 18/27 mpg.

-For the latest model year, the 300S model includes a slightly more powerful version of the Pentastar V6.
+Those looking for more V6 power can opt for the 300S model, which includes a slightly uprated version of the Pentastar.
 Thanks to a cold-air induction kit and a sport exhaust system, the engine is boosted to 300 horsepower and 264 lb-ft of torque.

-As with the outgoing car, the most powerful engine for the 300 (besides the 6.4-liter V8 in the SRT8) is a 5.7-liter Hemi.
+The most potent engine for the 300 (besides the 6.4-liter V8 in the SRT8) is a 5.7-liter Hemi.
 This motor produces an ample 363 horsepower and 394 lb-ft of torque, enough to push the big sedan from zero-to-60 mph in under six seconds.
-The motor is hooked up to a somewhat outdated (albeit Mercedes-Benz-designed) five-speed automatic, holding mileage to a still-decent 16/25 mpg.
-Adding all-wheel-drive reduces mileage to 15/23 mpg.
+Output is sent to the rear wheels through an outdated five-speed automatic, which holds mileage to 16/25 mpg.
+Adding all-wheel-drive improves foul-weather traction but reduces efficiency to 15/23 mpg.

 Trim Level Breakdown

-Chrysler simplified the 300 trim level lineup for the latest model year, leaving five trims available: 300, 300S, 300C, 300C Luxury Series and 300 Glacier.
+Chrysler recently pared the 300 lineup down to five trim levels: 300, 300S, 300C, 300C Luxury Series and 300 Glacier.
+Special edition Motown and John VarVatos models are also available.
 The Pentastar V6 is standard on all trims, while the Hemi V8 (previously standard on the 300C) can be spec'd with any model.

 The entry-level model, simply known as the 300, features the Pentastar/eight-speed auto powertrain combo in addition to leather upholstery, heated front seats, automatic dual-zone climate control, a keyless Enter'n Go system, 17-inch painted aluminum wheels, heated fold-away mirrors, interior LED lights, a six-speaker CD/AM/FM sound system, the aforementioned Uconnect Touch media center, a power adjustable drivers seat, Bluetooth connectivity (including audio streaming) and hill start assist.